microsoftgraph/msgraph-metadata/specs/permissions.md

 The permissions object contains the details about a permission that can be used as claim in a API security token.

 ### note
-The "note" member is a freeform string that provides additional details at about the permission that cannot be determined from the other members of the permission object.
+The "note" member is a freeform string that provides additional details about the permission that cannot be determined from the other members of the permission object.

 ### implicit
 The "implicit" member is a boolean value that indicates that the current permission object is implied.
 The default value is "false".
-This member us usually set to "true" in combination with a "alsoRequires" expression.
+This member is usually set to "true" in combination with a "alsoRequires" expression.

 > Note: This member enables support for legacy paths that have been created that do not require any permission.
 Also, when used in combination with the "alsoRequires" member it enables support for the Microsoft Graph "create subscription" endpoint and the "Search query" endpoint.